Search-based Testing of Simulink Models with Requirements Tables: Evaluation

 \emph{External Validity.} The selection of the model-RT combinations of our benchmark could threaten the external validity of our results.
-We had to define our benchmark for the evaluation (an additional contribution made by this work) since there is no publicly available benchmark we could reuse and software companies typically do not share their Simulink models and RTs.
-Our benchmark is comprehensive: it includes models from different sources (ARCH Competition~\cite{ARCH14}, a recent publication~\cite{10.1145/3611643.3613894}, and the Mathworks website~\cite{RequirementsTable}), with requirements expressed using different formalisms (STL, Test Assessments, and RTs).
+We had to define our benchmark for the evaluation (an additional contribution made by this work) since there is no publicly available benchmark we could reuse and software companies typically do not share their Simulink models and RTs. \changeRead{Our benchmark is comprehensive: it includes models from different sources (ARCH Competition~\cite{ARCH14}, a recent publication~\cite{10.1145/3611643.3613894}, and the Mathworks website~\cite{RequirementsTable}).
+Note that the system under tests \emph{were not manually created} and they have a clear purpose described in the corresponding publications.
+The requirements are expressed using different formalisms (STL, Test Assessments, and RTs).
 We converted the requirements expressed as the STL formulae and Test Assessments into RT.
 We also tried to use other RTs from the MathWorks documentation which we could not use: (a)~\cite{TutRT2, TutRT5, TutRT8, TutRT9} did not include any post-condition in the RT making the violation of the requirements not possible; (b)~\cite{TutRT3, ReqTableDocumentationDuration, TutRT7} provided the RTs but no system model, and (c)~\cite{TutRT6} provided no information on the structure of the input signals, preventing the generation of test cases.
-The number, size, and type of models considered in this work are consistent with similar works from this domain (e.g.,~\cite{Aristeo,Hecate2024}).
+The number, size, and type of models considered in this work are consistent with similar works from this domain (e.g.,~\cite{Aristeo,Hecate2024})}{model_informationAnswer}{model_information}.

-\emph{Internal Validity.} The values selected for the configuration parameters of our SBST solution could threaten the internal validity of our results.
-However, we mitigated this threat by considering the same values selected for the ARCH competition or in the original model publication.
+\emph{Internal Validity.} \changeRead{The values selected for the configuration parameters of our SBST solution could threaten the internal validity of our results.
+However, we mitigated this threat by considering the same values selected for the ARCH competition or in the original model publication.}{unfocused_evalAnswer}{unfocused_eval}